FertigLab/CoGAPSGuide/proceduretwo.md

 20000 of 25000, Atoms: 2932(80), ChiSq: 9728, time: 00:00:29 / 00:01:19
 ```

 This message tells us that CoGAPS is at iteration 20000 out of 25000 for this phase and that 29 seconds out of an estimated 1 minute 19 seconds have passed.
 It also tells us the size of the atomic domain which is a core component of the algorithm but can be ignored for now.
 Finally, the ChiSq value tells us how closely the A and P matrices reconstruct the original data.
 In general, we want this value to go down - but it is not a perfect measurement of how well CoGAPS is finding the biological processes contained in the data.
 CoGAPS also prints a message indicating which phase is currently happening.
-There are two phases to the algorithm - Equilibration and Sampling.
+There are two phases to the algorithm - **Equilibration** and **Sampling**.

 ---

 ## Analyzing the CoGAPS Result

 9 .
 Now that the CoGAPS run is complete, learned patterns can be investigated.
-Due to the stochastic nature of the MCMC sampling in CoGAPS and long run time, it is generally a good idea to immediately save your CoGAPS result object to a file to have (Box 17), then read it in for downstream analysis.
+Due to the stochastic nature of the MCMC sampling in CoGAPS and long run time, it is generally a good idea to **immediately save** your CoGAPS result object to a file to have (**Box 17**), then **read it in** for downstream analysis.

-If you wish to load and examine a precomputed result object, please do so by:
+If you wish to **load** and **examine** a precomputed result object, please do so by:

 ```yml
 cogapsresult <- readRDS("data/cogapsresult.Rds")